 Electric Pool Heater For Swimming Pool Heating

 Electric swimming pool heaters are easy on the environment.
-The reason for this is due to the fact that they do not burn fuel physically.
+The reason for this is because they do not burn fuel physically.

-This feature make them very effective in reducing the carbon footprint found in the air.
+This feature makes them highly effective in reducing the carbon footprint found in the air.

-An electric swimming pool heater consumes very low energy when compared to a propane gas pool heater.
+An electric swimming pool heater consumes exceptionally low energy when compared to a propane gas pool heater.
 However, it has its disadvantages.

 Disadvantages Of Owning An Electric Pool Heater

 In the swimming pool and spa industry, electric swimming pool heaters are often referred to as heat pumps.
-These type of swimming pool heaters are designed to operate on the heat exchange principle throughout most of the year.
+This type of swimming pool heaters is designed to operate on the heat exchange principle throughout most of the year.
 A heat pump type swimming pool heater can generate a considerable amount of heating energy.

-Because of this capability, this type of swimming pool heating system will keep your swimming pool or spa water at a very comfortable temperature.
-Having this particular pool heating capability will allow you and your guests to enjoy your swimming pool or spa for hours.
+Because of this capability, this type of swimming pool heating system will keep your swimming pool or spa water at an amazingly comfortable temperature.
+Having this pool heating capability will allow you and your guests to enjoy your swimming pool or spa for hours.
 An electric swimming pool heater can offer you this comfortable pool heating very easily during the hotter summer months.

-But during the colder weather season, electric swimming pool heaters or heat pumps, have to work much harder to generate adequate energy to heat your pool water.
+But during the colder weather season, electric swimming pool heaters or heat pumps must work much harder to generate adequate energy to heat your pool water.
 In most cases you will get some heat but not enough to heat your swimming pool or spa to a temperature that would be comfortable for you.

-With these type of installations, the electric (heat pump) pool heater will be the primary pool heating system and the gas powered swimming pool heater would be the back-up.
+With these types of installations, the electric (heat pump) pool heater will be the primary pool heating system and the gas-powered swimming pool heater would be the back-up.
 There are times when a second heat pump would be used as well.

 How does an electric pool heater work?

-Understanding why electric swimming pool heaters have such a difficult time heating your pool water, we have to understand the principle of how they actually work.
-As was mentioned earlier, a heat pump pool heating system operate on the heat exchange principle.
+Understanding why electric swimming pool heaters have such a difficult time heating your pool water, we must understand the principle of how they work.
+As was mentioned earlier, a heat pump pool heating system operates on the heat exchange principle.

-The heat exchange principle mentioned above is similar to that of an electric water heater or hot water tank.
-Electric heat pumps operate by capturing the heat from the surrounding and transfer it to the pool water.
+The heat exchange principle mentioned above is like that of an electric water heater or hot water tank.
+Electric heat pumps operate by capturing the heat from the surrounding and transferring it to the pool water.

 A fan that is installed on the heat pump pool heater--draws in the outside air and directs it over an evaporator coil.

-When the colder pool water circulates through this particular type of electric swimming pool heater, the condenser will transfer the heat from the super hot gas directly to the water.
+When the colder pool water circulates through this electric swimming pool heater, the condenser will transfer the heat from the super-hot gas directly to the water.
 Once the circle is completed, the heated water is returned to the swimming pool or spa.

 Why Should You Use An Electric Pool Heater?

 Using a propane gas powered pool heater can be very costly because of two reasons.
 One, the average cost of gas pool heaters is between $1,500 and $2,500.
-Two, they can burn quick through your gas supply.
-This is one reason why using an electric pool heater (heat pump) is a lot more cheaper on your pocket.
+Two, they can burn quickly through your gas supply.
+This is one reason using an electric pool heater (heat pump) is a lot cheaper on your pocket.

-An electric pool heater or heat pump, is not as widely used as a gas powered swimming pool heater.
-The fact of the matter is that the initial cost of the two.
+An electric pool heater or heat pump is not as widely used as a gas-powered swimming pool heater.
+The fact of the matter is the initial cost of the two.

 The initial cost of buying and installing electric swimming pool heaters is quite expensive.

-These type of swimming pool heaters can cost three to four times as much as the traditionally used gas swimming pool heaters.
+These types of swimming pool heaters can cost three to four times as much as the traditionally used gas swimming pool heaters.

 Still, with their low running cost compared to that of the gas pool heaters, electric pool heaters will pay for themselves over time.

-A swimming pool, spa, is a long term investment that you and your family will want to enjoy year round.
-Therefore you owe it to yourself to have a swimming pool heating system that will operate both efficiently and effectively at all times; regardless of the time of year.
-To achieve this you must know how to determine the size of your potential pool heater before purchase and installation.
+A swimming pool, spa, is a long-term investment that you and your family will want to enjoy year-round.
+Therefore, you owe it to yourself to have a swimming pool heating system that will always operate both efficiently and effectively, regardless of the time of year.
+To achieve this, you must know how to determine the size of your potential pool heater before purchase and installation.

 An electric pool heater should be professionally installed for safety.